Log canonical $3$-fold complements: Complements for semi-dlt surfaces

 \section{Complements for semi-dlt surfaces}

 This section aims to prove some key results about complements for semi-dlt surfaces.
-These results will play a crucial role in the proof of the main theorem in the next section.
-We first begin with a more or less trivial remark about smooth curves.
+These results will play a crucial role in \S\ref{log-canonical-Fano}.
+We start with some remarks that will be useful in the proof of Proposition \ref{prop:log-canonical-dlt-surface-complements-smooth-curves}.